fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Throw in a Staff ($20, 1–8 damage) for a weapon and that's an even $300 per person to get down to AC 4.
 High DX at creation time might help, but if you didn't generate a full $900 you're worse off.

 Now, upgrading to Scale Armor (+4) and a Tower Shield (+2) is another $210 per fighter.
-That helps a bunch: I've found there's a pretty big gap between AC 4 and AC 2 in terms of early-game survivability.
+That helps a bunch; I've found there's a pretty big gap between AC 4 and AC 2 in terms of early-game survivability.
 But where are you going to come up with that kind of cash?
 Well, before you leave the Adventurers' Guild, consider a small cheat: create a few additional throwaway characters, steal their cash, and buy yourself another couple of points of AC.
-No one will miss Mr. A through Mr. F when you delete them, and you'll have a more comfortable start to the game.
+No one will miss Mr. A through Mr. F when you delete them and you'll have a more comfortable start to the game.

 Okay, now you're ready to leave the guild hall.
 First order of business is to learn your way around.
-Check out the [map of Skara Brae](00-skara-brae.png) and find the nearby points of interest:
+Check out the [map of Skara Brae](svg/skara-brae.svg) and find the nearby points of interest:

-* [3N 1E, Main St.] **Garth's** Equipment Shoppe
+* [3N 1E, Main St.] **Garth's** Equipment Shoppe, where you can buy and sell gear.
-* [7N 3W 2S 1E, Trumpet St.] the **Review Board**
+* [7N 3W 2S 1E, Trumpet St.] the **Review Board**, where you go to level up and learn new spells.
-* [4S 2E 2S 1W, Rakhir St.] **Thief Temple**, the nearest temple
+* [4S 2E 2S 1W, Rakhir St.] **Thief Temple**, the nearest temple, where you pay to have HP restored.
-* [4S 2E 6S 1E, Rakhir St.] **Scarlet Bard**, the nearest tavern
+* [4S 2E 6S 1E, Rakhir St.] **Scarlet Bard**, the nearest tavern, where your Bard can pay to recover his ability to play songs.

 Garth's and the Review Board are only open during the day.
 Temples and taverns are open all night. *But*!
 Don't go near the Scarlet Bard yet because there's a